 Compile Your Strengths & Best Moments

 If you feel confident that you can show coaches and organisations you best football moments and convey your strengths and abilities then this is a good sign.
 When it comes to football scholarships, it is all about selling your skills.
-You could be the best player in the world, but it won’t get you a scholarship if you can’t provide coaches with any evidence.
+You could be the best player in the world, but it won’t get you a scholarship.
+You have to provide coaches with any evidence.

 It’s important to organise a plethora of football experiences to show organisations, as these are what will get you in the door.
 When it comes down to it, if you can show people how much you have accomplished and how skilled you are, then it’s definitely worth inquiring about receiving a football scholarship.